-When you generate an EAServer or COM/COM+ component in the Project painter, public functions are available in the interface of the generated component and you can choose to make public instance variables available.
+When you generate an application server component, public functions are available in the interface of the generated component and you can choose to make public instance variables available.
 Private and protected functions and variables are never exposed in the interface of the generated component.